-As of July 16, The medical shelter at NRG Arena census is 39 medical guests.
+As of July 16, the medical shelter at NRG Arena census is 39 medical guests.
 A total of 126 guests have been admitted into the medical shelter since it opened.
-DSHS is working to downsize the medical shelter from 250 beds to 125 beds EMTF resources were deployed to 3 hospitals to support patient transports DSHS is working with Brazoria, Liberty, and Galveston counties on mosquito abatement STARs to ensure criteria is met prior to providing support.
+DSHS is working to downsize the medical shelter from 250 beds to 125 beds.
+DSHS has received three State of Texas Assistance Requests (STAR) for mosquito abatement and are working with Brazoria, Galveston, and Liberty Counties according to our technical guidance document to ensure criteria is met, prior to providing state support.
+CMOC and EMTF are contacting 60 nursing homes and assisted living centers that are without power to ensure that they have no unmet needs.
+Texas Rapid Response Team (TRRT) activated on July 16 to support region 6/5 and to ensure food coming onto the markets is safe for consumption.
+EMTF has completed to date the following missions: 1,593 total encounters, 958 treated, 791 patients transported.